Alivahap/twitter-api/README.md

 use App\ApiServiceFactory;

-Then, You must have added some settings in your file. it's enough for basic auth.
+Then, You must have added some settings in your file. it's enough for auth.

 $bearerToken = 'type_bearerToken';